Garbaz/bachelor-thesis/README.md

-# Bachelor Thesis
+# Bachelor Thesis: An Implementation of embedded probabilistic programming in Rust

 The code of this project is at [**Garbaz/probprog**](https://github.com/Garbaz/probprog).

-## Topic Proposal: An Implementation of embedded probabilistic programming in Rust
+## The Plan

 Main orientation paper: [Lightweight Implementations of Probabilistic Programming Languages Via Transformational Compilation](http://proceedings.mlr.press/v15/wingate11a/wingate11a.pdf)